auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 vel=8 root=/dev/vda1 rootwait"
 ```

-Before running this script, we need to make shure the VM is off, and remove it from the list of configured VMs (so we can re-create it).
+Before running this script, we need to make sure the VM is off, and remove it from the list of configured VMs (so we can re-create it).
 ```bash
 # attempt the shutdown
 sudo virsh shutdown linux-$ARCH